Opinion: Students want to be Covid-safe but the government keeps letting them down

 To keep up to speed with all the latest opinions and comment, sign up to our free weekly Voices Dispatches newsletter by clicking here

 The Welsh Labour government, having planned ahead and managed their supplies for the winter, has stepped in to provide England with 4 million additional tests, but we’re still facing shortages.
-Students want to keep doing their part to keep themselves and others safe, but can’t due to the failure of this government to get a grip on supply chain issues.
+Students want to keep doing their part to keep themselves and others safe, but can’t because of the failure of this government to get a grip on supply-chain issues.

 Matt Western MP is the shadow minister for higher education